How to get from Manila to Boracay

 It’s quite easy to arrange your own transfers from Caticlan Airport to Boracay.
 But if you want to skip the long and confusing lines at Caticlan Port, then you can also book a shared or private transfer through Klook.

 If you’re travelling in a group, you can also consider booking a private transfer from Caticlan Airport to Boracay.
-Rates start from 1,440 PHP ($25.00) per person for a group of 4 — cheaper if there are more people in your group!
-This price includes private land and sea transfers and other fees.
+Rates start from 1,580 PHP ($27) per person for a group of 4, and it gets cheaper the more people you have.
+This option includes private land and sea transfers and all the required fees.

 Flying to Kalibo is another option if you want to save some money on the journey from Manila to Boracay.
-The only trade-off is that you’ll have to take a van (1.5 hours) to get to the port in Caticlan.
+The only downside is the extra travel because you’ll need to take a van to Caticlan, which takes about 1.5 hours.

 Step 1: Manila to Kalibo by Flight